DataFire/Integrations/integrations/generated/gitea/README.md

 * input `object`
   * owner **required** `string`: owner of the repo
   * repo **required** `string`: name of the repo
+  * state `string`: Milestone state, Recognised values are open, closed and all.
+Defaults to "open"
+  * name `string`: filter by milestone name
+  * page `integer`: page number of results to return (1-based)
+  * limit `integer`: page size of results

 #### Output
 * output `array`